 2. Any facility involving the collection, handling, manufacture, use, storage, transfer or disposal of any solid or liquid material or wastes, except for spreading of manure, in excess of 1000 pounds and/or 100 gallons which has the potential to contaminate ground water must have a secondary containment system which are easily inspected and whose purpose is to intercept any leak or discharge from the primary containment vessel or structure.
 Underground tanks or buried pipes carrying such materials must have double walls and inspectable sumps.
 Pipes installed to carry diluted chemicals for chemigation are exempted and storage of liquid fertilizer for chemigation is allowed as long as a secondary containment system is used.
 Secondary containment for tanks used for chemigation must be in place by April 1, 1991.

 3. Open liquid waste ponds containing materials referred to in (2) above will not be permitted without a secondary containment system except for community wastewater lagoons.
 Agricultural waste storage ponds are permitted but must be constructed in conformance with Natural Resource Conservation Service South Dakota Engineering Standard, Waste Storage Ponds 425.
-(See Appendix 1).

 4. Storage of petroleum products in quantities exceeding fifty-five (55) gallons at one locality in one tank or series of tanks must be in elevated tanks; such tanks must have a secondary containment system noted in (2) above where it is deemed necessary by the County Zoning office.